lcorelli/lcorelli/README.md

 ## 🚀 Future plans

-I am currently looking for a full time role as a machine learning engineer at an innovative and collaborative company building cool products with machine learning.
+I am currently looking for a full time role as a machine learning engineer/product manager at an innovative and collaborative company building cool products with machine learning.
 I take tremendous pride in and ownership of my work, I'm a very fast learner, and I love working with people and being a part of something bigger than myself.

 <hr>